amazon-braket/amazon-braket-algorithm-library/CONTRIBUTING.md

 ## Development on Braket Notebook Instances
 Braket supports [notebook instances](https://docs.aws.amazon.com/braket/latest/developerguide/braket-get-started-create-notebook.html) that come with an environment with Braket dependencies, examples, and algorithms already installed.

-To test changes made on a notebook require an amendment to the environment that is installed on the notebook instance.
+To test changes made on a notebook requires an amendment to the environment that is installed on the notebook instance.
 A contributor can test changes pushed to a remote branch, which will be referred to as `<WORKING_BRANCH>`, or start using the below commands to start development on a notebook instance.

 ```
 # Remove the algorithm library installed from the environment
-/home/ec2-user/
+cd /home/ec2-user/
 source ~/anaconda3/etc/profile.d/conda.sh
 conda activate Braket
 pip uninstall amazon-braket-algorithm-library -y